 Past: Triggers:

 Current: Positives:

 What makes change difficult: Values:

-You can use this box to we event is having an impact vrite how your experience or t
+You can use this box to write how your experience or event is having an impact

 Goals, plans and finding ways forward

 Remember that all of these factors together can help you make sense your current feelings and difficulties.
 It is important to think about this, when planning important changes.